heydividend/llm-server/replit.md

 Harvey is a FastAPI-based intelligent financial assistant providing context-aware responses on dividends, stock prices, tickers, and company insights.
 It is an AI-powered tool for financial analysis and passive income planning, focusing on dividend investing and market data with an emphasis on real-time data, personalized recommendations, and a robust, self-healing architecture.
 The default market focus is US markets, with an option for users to request international data.
 Harvey aims to be a professional-grade solution for financial analysis.

 ## Recent Changes
-**November 1, 2025 - Production Deployment & Training Automation Complete**
+**November 1, 2025 - ML Training Pipeline Built & Ready for Deployment**
 - ✅ Harvey backend successfully deployed to Azure VM (20.81.210.213) on port 8000
 - ✅ **Harvey Intelligence Engine** deployed and running on port 9000 with 22+ ML endpoints (formerly "ML API")
 - ✅ Nginx reverse proxy configured and routing traffic on port 80